FooHP/DDP/README.md

 The objective of this simple shiny app is to :

-- Convert Euro to the various currencies of the participating countries in the European monerary union
+- Convert Euro to the various currencies of the participating countries in the European Monetary Union

 - Plot a Conversion Rate chart.
 (These conversion rates were fixed by the European Union on December 31, 1998)